Optimize your building performance with Building Operator Certification

 BOC Training Schedule

-The Building Operator Certification training program is ramping up in Kentucky with the first round of Level I classes beginning in the spring of 2018 at the University of Louisville Shelby Campus, and another planned for later in the year.
-Dates and registration for the spring classes will be available soon.
-Classes to be offered for each of the training levels are listed below.
+The Building Operator Certification training program is ramping up in Kentucky with the first round of Level I classes beginning on March 28, 2018 at the University of Louisville Shelby Campus, and another planned for later in the year.
+All classes are held from 8 am to 4 pm unless otherwise specified.

 - Level I Curriculum